Career Advice for Teens

 than the pain of regret”

-To be honest, I believe this last phrase could be applied in almost all areas of a persons life.
+To be honest, I believe this last phrase can be applied in almost all areas of your life.

 Work hard and play hard.
 Don’t take yourself too seriously, because life can be a long journey and you may as well enjoy it every step of the way.